116th Infantry Regiment (United States): D-Day

 At 03:10 on 6 June (the invasion had been postponed for 24 hours due to inclement weather), Companies F and G began climbing into their LCVPs.
 All first wave landing craft had left the ships by 04:30.
 At 05:00, a naval and aerial bombardment commenced pounding the German defenses, but the aerial bombardment was ineffective and the naval bombardment failed to destroy most of the German gun emplacements, manned by the 352nd Infantry Division.
 The landing craft approached Vierville at 06:00, and at 06:36 the ramps of Company A's five surviving boats out of six were dropped after reaching the assigned sector.
 There were no shell holes for cover at Dog Green, and within seven minutes Company A was virtually wiped out by either the heavy German fire or from drowning in the surf – by the end of the day, only 18 of 230 members of the company had avoided becoming casualties.

 Company G mainly landed on Dog Red after its boats drifted off course from their assigned sector, Dog White.
 Smoke from grass fires shielded the three or four sections on Dog Red, who suffered few losses to "sporadic and inaccurate" fire as they moved across the tidal flats.
 Most of Company G reached the shingle intact ten to fifteen minutes after landing, but other boats suffered heavy casualties farther to the east.
 F Company mostly landed in its assigned sector, Dog Red, directly in front of the strongly fortified German positions at Les Moulins, and was disorganized due to losses of officers.
 Company E, assigned to Easy Green, ended up east of Fox Green with E Company of the 16th Infantry.

 The second wave began at 07:00, landing in a period of forty minutes.
 Company B waded ashore around 07:26 and suffered heavy casualties, although one of its boat teams took Vierville.
-By the end of the day Company B had been reduced to 28 men.
+By the end of the day Company B had been reduced to 28 men (roughly 85% casualties).
 The regimental command group landed around 07:30 with assistant division commander Brigadier General Norman Cota and Canham.
 They rallied the men for the attack and around 08:30 Cota discovered an exit off the beach, through which men began advancing.
 Company D landed off course, running into heavy German fire.
 Company H suffered heavy losses to German machine gun firing from Les Moulins.
 Company K landed around 07:50 and elements of the unit ended up pinned down until midday near the Vierville draw.
 Company L also landed around this time.